top of page

 Identify persona

-Problem: Orion, the Site Reliability Engineer (SRE), needs to resolve repeated, known incidents on his application quickly so he can spend time focusing on solving more challenging incidents and creating new features with his team.
+Problem: Orion needs to resolve repeated, known incidents on his application quickly — so he can spend his time on more challenging problems and building new features with his team.

 02